kumartheashwani/paypal-java-mcp-server/README.md

 1. You're trying to access the server via HTTP when it's running in stdio mode
 2. The server is not running in interactive mode, so it can't receive input or send output
+3. The `-Djsonrpc.stdio.interactive=true` flag is missing from the startup command

 **Solution**:
 - Ensure you're using the JSON-RPC over stdio interface
 - Run the server with the `-i` flag if using Docker
+- Add the `-Djsonrpc.stdio.interactive=true` flag to the startup command
 - Use the `start-non-interactive.sh` script if running in a non-interactive environment

 #### "Server fails to initialize in a non-interactive environment"